 Virgin Media first wave of FTTP installs bought the Fibre optic cable to the home then at the termination box outside used a box to turn the Fibre Optic light signal into electrical signals over Coaxial to feed into the home known as RFoG which stands for Radio Frequency over Glass.

-In terms of Broadband in the home this is still presented over Coax to the same Virgin Media hubs using the same DOCIS technology used in their HFC network above.
+In terms of Broadband in the home this is still presented over Coax to the same Virgin Media hubs using the same DOCSIS technology used in their HFC network above.

-This means the same downsides and limitations of DOCIS from above still apply.
+This means the same downsides and limitations of DOCSIS from above still apply.

-What is different is DOCIS aside it gets rid of any issues associated with Coaxial copper cables outside the home which should mean less issues overall.
+What is different is DOCSIS aside it gets rid of any issues associated with Coaxial copper cables outside the home which should mean less issues overall.

 It will also mean those property’s served by this type of FTTP RFoG can be more easily upgraded to XGS-PON in the future (more on that later).